m-ods/patchthing/README.md

-# Patchthing
+# Patch-thing

-Patchthing is a FastAPI-based backend service for managing and updating transcripts.
+Patch-thing is a FastAPI-based backend service for managing and updating transcripts.
 It integrates with AssemblyAI for transcription services and uses MongoDB for data storage.

 ## Features